Sreyas-Sreelal/malluscript/README.md

 Here you can start writing your malluscript codes on the way!

 ### Run malluscript program files
-Write the code in file with `.ms` extension and execute it as follows
+Write the code in the file with `.ms` extension and execute it as follows

 ```
 ./malluscript file_name.ms